Alberta can lead in a net-zero future - Define the decade - Business Council of Alberta

 Malcolm Bruce

 After spending 30 years in the military living overseas and across Canada, Malcolm chose the Edmonton Metropolitan Region as the place where his children and grandchildren could achieve their full potential without having to move elsewhere.
 Formerly the CEO of the Edmonton Metropolitan Region Board, Malcolm joined the newly-formed Edmonton Global in 2018.
-He’s proud of the region’s welcoming and inclusive community.
-It’s a region where people can grow, enjoy and thrive.
+He’s proud of the Region’s welcoming and inclusive community.
+It’s a Region where people can grow, enjoy and thrive.